AdobeDocs/workfront.en/help/quicksilver/scenario-planner/delete-plans.md

 >* >
 >  If the plan contains a published scenario, the projects linked to the deleted initiatives are preserved and the Scenario Planner area remains in the Project&nbsp;Details section.
 >
->  For information about publishing initiatives to projects, see [Update or create projects by publishing initiatives in the Adobe Workfront Scenario Planner](../scenario-planner/publish-scenarios-update-projects.md).
+>  For information about publishing initiatives to projects, see [Update or create projects by publishing initiatives in the Scenario Planner](../scenario-planner/publish-scenarios-update-projects.md).
 >

 To delete a plan: